Eden Valley Villages

 Plumpton is a small village about 4 miles (6 km) north of Penrith.
 The earthwork remains of a substantial Roman fort can be seen at Plumpton Wall, on the Roman road south from Carlisle.
 The fort was known in antiquity as Voreda.

-Percy Toplis 'the Monocled Mutineer' was shot dead by police at Plumpton, and a blue plaque to mark the spot now stands at Romanway Farm.
+Percy Toplis 'the Monocled Mutineer' was shot dead by police at Plumpton.
+A blue plaque to mark the spot now stands at Romanway Farm.
 Toplis' belongings, including his monocle, were handed to Penrith and Eden Museum where they are now on display.

 Renwick is a small village, located north east of Penrith between the A686 and B6413 roads.